 Whenever flooding takes place, there is the possibility of loss of life, hardship to people, and extensive damage to property.
 This is because flooding can carry bridges, cars, houses, and even people.
 Flooding also destroys crops and can wipe away trees and other important structures on land.
-Some floods occur abruptly and recede quickly whereas others take
+Some floods occur abruptly and recede quickly whereas others take several days or even months to form and to recede because of variation in size, duration, and the area affected.

-Map depicting Heavy rain within Harry Gwala District Municipality May 2018
+Map depicting Heavy rain within Harry Gwala District Municipality July 2018 January 2019